monitilo/Chiarelli_task_aligner/README.md

 pytest==8.4.1 — For automated testing

 Note: All dependencies are pre-installed in the provided Docker image.
 No additional setup is needed when using Docker.

+# Extra comment from the creator:
+This note was originally intended for Emily, but since she's currently on holiday, I wanted to share it directly here in case it's useful for the technical team:

+One key point I'd like to highlight:
+As mentioned above, some of the test requirements involved using the full hg38 human reference genome, which is quite large (~6 GB when indexed).
+Since the task instructions emphasized that everything should run end-to-end inside Docker, I interpreted this to mean that the genome should be included in the container.
+To make that feasible within GitHub’s file size constraints, I split the larger files and implemented an automatic merging step at runtime.

+That said, in a real-world production scenario, I would expect such reference data to be handled as external input, not bundled into the container or repository.
+If I misunderstood the intent behind "end-to-end," I’m happy to revisit that design assumption.

+A small additional note: I'm working from a Windows machine, and my Git configuration was not fully set up for credential caching.
+This meant that I had to manually enter a token for every push.
+As a result, I chose to push most of the work in one go, rather than progressively.
+Just wanted to provide that context in case the Git history seems unusual.

+-German Chiarelli